BergensTidende/bord4-daily-template/README.md

 **WHAT IS THIS?** A highly opinionated daily graphics template for small, embeddable data journalism projects at Bergens Tidende, Norway.
 Docs are in Norwegian, but feel free to have look at the code.

-Highliy inspired by the works of the [NPR Visuals Team](https://github.com/nprapps)
+Highly inspired by the works of the [NPR Visuals Team](https://github.com/nprapps)

 Bord4s mini app template for å lage iframe embeds.